Message Analyzer Feature Summary

 From Other File Sources — click this item to display the File Selector dialog, from where you can specify input file sources that have a unique format.
 Currently, the File Selector is limited to working with Azure storage binary large objects (BLOBs) only.
 For more information, see Handling Azure Data.

 Recent Files — click this item to see a list of up to 10 recent files from which you loaded data into Message Analyzer.
-Data from a file in the Recent Files list is immediately loaded into Message Analyzer.
+Data from a file in the Recent Files list is immediately loaded into Message Analyzer, as no further configuration is required.

 Favorite Scenarios — click this item to quickly start a Live Trace session with a single click on a Trace Scenario item in the list, for example, the Local Network Interfaces, Loopback and Unencrypted IPSEC, or Pre-Encryption for HTTPS scenario.